 Chiggers are an itchy little problem – Here’s how to get rid of them fast!

 If you have ever dealt with chiggers, you know that they are a big problem both for you and your pets.
-Chiggers are the larvae of mites, and like fleas and mosquitoes, when they bite us or our pets it leaves itchy red bumps.
+Chiggers are the larvae of harvest mites, and like fleas and mosquitoes, when they bite us or our pets it leaves itchy red bumps.

 Treating Chigger Infestations